PSkinnerTech/motion-slack-integration/README.md

 - **"Unauthorized" errors?** Make sure you have a Team or Enterprise Motion plan - Individual plans don't include API access
 - **Can't find API settings?** Look under Settings → API & Integrations (only visible on Team/Enterprise plans)

+### Environment Variables Not Loading in Railway?
+The integration now includes enhanced error reporting that will show you exactly which environment variables are missing and what's available.
+Common fixes:
+1. **Set variables at the service level**: In Railway, click on your service (not just the project) and add variables there
+2. **Use the Raw Editor**: Go to Variables → Raw Editor and paste all variables at once
+3. **Redeploy after changes**: Railway sometimes needs a fresh deployment to pick up new variables
+4. **Check the logs**: The improved error messages will list all available environment variables (with sensitive values hidden)

 ### Bot not posting messages?
 1. Check Railway logs: `railway logs`
 2. Ensure bot is invited to the channel: `/invite @Your Bot Name`